-We offer a complete assortment of tile products, generally sourced directly from our vendors, including natural stone, ceramic, porcelain, glass, and metal tiles.
-Natural stone products include, marble, granite, quartz, sandstone, travertine, slate, and onyx tiles.
+We offer a complete assortment of tile products, sourced directly from our vendors, including natural stone, ceramic, porcelain, glass, cement, wood look, and metal tiles.
+Natural stone products include marble, granite, quartz, sandstone, travertine, slate, and onyx tiles.
 Our wide assortment of trim pieces, mosaics, pencils, listellos and other unique products encourage our customers to make a fashion statement with their tile project.
-This also helps deliver a high level of customer satisfaction and drives repeat business.
+This also helps us to deliver a high level of customer satisfaction and drive repeat business.
 We also offer a broad range of setting and maintenance materials, such as thinset, grout, sealers, and accessories, including installation tools, shower and bath shelves, drains, and similar products.
 We sell most of our products under our proprietary brand names, including Superior Adhesives & Chemicals, Superior Tools & Supplies, Rush River, and Fired Earth.
-In total, we offer over 4,000 different tile, setting and maintenance materials and accessory products.
-In 2015, our net sales were 53% from natural stone products, 35% from ceramic and porcelain products, and 12% from setting, maintenance and related accessory products.
-These amounts compare to 52% from natural stone products, 34% from ceramic and porcelain products, and 14% from setting, maintenance and other related accessory products in 2014.
+In total, we offer over 4,000 different tile products, setting and maintenance materials and accessory products.
+The percentage of sales by product category were comprised of the following for the years ended December 31, 2016 and 2015: